 One of the things that amazed the POWs was that both the Japanese guards and officers found the Americans interesting.
 The officers, in particular, were extremely interested in the United States.
 Since the Japanese feared punishment, they would seldom show their interest publicly.
 If they did show it, they would only do so when there were no other Japanese around the POWs.
 They also treated them fairly well until the camp was bombed during one air raid.
 One plane he recalled was having problems and it may have been hit by enemy fire.
 To lighten its load, the plane dropped its bombs which landed near the camp knocking down part of the fence and killing a guard.
 The roof of the barracks was damaged and the Japanese never repaired it.

 His parents on February 7, 1945, received a POW postcard he wrote on April 29, 1944.
 On it, he said he was receiving mail, packages, and photos.
-In May 1945, his parents received a letter with the content of a radio message recorded by him that was recorded on Luzon, Philippine Islands
+In May 1945, his parents received a letter with the content of a radio message recorded while he was on Luzon, Philippine Islands

 “I am Lawrence R. Alberg, Sergeant, U.S. Army.
 Will anyone hearing this message please send same to Emil R. Alberg, Brainerd, Received a package from you and Evelyn and can’t express my joy.